Mercury questions and answers

 How does mercury get into fish?

-Mercury is found in virtually all waters in the state, usually at extremely low concentrations.
-Naturally occurring bacteria, which decompose dead plant and animal material in lakes and wetlands, convert mercury into a form called methyl mercury.
-Methyl mercury accumulates primarily from organisms eaten by fish.
-Fish may contain different levels of contaminants based on their location, size, age, and feeding habits.
+Mercury is found in virtually all water bodies in the state.
+Naturally occurring bacteria convert it into a form called methyl mercury which accumulates in tiny organisms eaten by fish.
+Fish may contain different levels of contaminants based on what they eat and their location, size, and age.

 Can I trim or cook fish to get rid of mercury?

-No. Mercury accumulates in the muscle tissue of fish, the part you eat.
+No. Mercury accumulates in the muscle tissue of fish.
 Therefore, trimming excess fat and skinning do not reduce the amount of mercury you consume.
-The only way to reduce mercury consumption is to eat fish from less contaminated water bodies and to select species that are lower in mercury.

 How do I choose which fish to eat?